Social media, and just being ‘social on the internet’, has been a part of my life since I was in high school.

 So it’s time to take a little break.
 Take a step back and see how things change when I’m not thinking about how many followers I have, who is liking my posts, and the latest political argument on twitter.

 It’s summer, it’s beautiful outside.
 I’ll work more on my garden and get out for more runs.
 I’ll go for a walk in the huge nearby park just because I can.
 And when I’m not doing work for my clients, I’ll work on developing my podcast and doing some creative projects I just never seem to make the time for.

 It might be exactly the recharge my creative batteries need.

 I hope you have an awesome rest of your summer!
-I’ll be back here and on other social media at the end of August. 🙂
+I’ll be back here and on social media at the end of August. 🙂

 Looking for help with your business?
 Hoping to book more clients or take your business online?
 I can help you!
 Sign up for my monthly newsletter with actionable advice on growing your health or wellness business.
 I’ll also send you a free guide on the one thing your website needs to attract new clients!